abpframework/abp/docs/en/How-To/Customize-SignIn-Manager.md

 # How to Customize the SignIn Manager for ABP Applications

 After creating a new application using the [application startup template](../Startup-Templates/Application.md), you may want extend or change the default behavior of the SignIn Manager for your authentication and registration flow needs.
-ABP [Account Module](../Modules/Account) uses default [Microsoft Identity SignIn Manager](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Core/src/SignInManager.cs).
-To write your Custom SignIn Manager, you need to extend this class and register to the DI container.
+ABP [Account Module](../Modules/Account) uses the [Identity Management Module](../Modules/Identity) for SignIn Manager and the [Identity Management Module](../Modules/Identity) uses default [Microsoft Identity SignIn Manager](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Core/src/SignInManager.cs) ([see here](https://github.com/abpframework/abp/blob/be32a55449e270d2d456df3dabdc91f3ffdd4fa9/modules/identity/src/Volo.Abp.Identity.AspNetCore/Volo/Abp/Identity/AspNetCore/AbpIdentityAspNetCoreModule.cs#L17)).

+To write your Custom SignIn Manager, you need to extend [Microsoft Identity SignIn Manager](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Core/src/SignInManager.cs) class and register it to the DI container.

 This document explains how to customize the SignIn Manager for your own application.